aseetharam/rcac-bioinformatics/docs/helixer.md

     -f
 ```

 Once the BUSCO profiling is done, the results can be compared.

-Here are the results
+**Table 1: BUSCO results**

 | Category                    | Helixer            | B73.v5 (MaizeGDB)  | B73.v5 (Reference) |
 |-----------------------------|:------------------|--------------------|--------------------|